Portal hypertension: Pathophysiology

+Cirrhotic portal hypertension

-The pathophysiology of portal hypertension is indicated by increased vascular resistance via different causes; additionally, hepatic stellate cells and myofibroblasts are activated.
-Increased endogenous vasodilators in turn promote more blood flow in the portal veins.
+The pathophysiology of cirrhotic portal hypertension is indicated by increased resistance to blood flow in vessels via different mechanisms.
+There is sinusoidal endothelial cell dysfunction (SEC), hepatic stellate cell (HSC) activation, Kupffer cell activation, and myofibroblast activation.

+Normally, SECs generate nitric oxide, which has several functions, including the maintenance of vascular tone and prevention of HSC activation.
+HSC activation results in liver fibrosis, which also predisposes to portal hypertension.

 Nitric oxide is an endogenous vasodilator and it regulates intrahepatic vascular tone (it is produced from L-arginine).
 Nitric oxide inhibition has been shown in some studies to increase portal hypertension and hepatic response to norepinephrine.

+Rising portal pressures leads to increased production of vasodilators, defective response to vasoconstrictors, and the formation of new blood vessels all within the splanchnic circulation.
+All of this is done in order to recruit more blood to sinusoids, thereby promoting more blood flow within the portal vein, further contributing to portal hypertension.
+Splanchnic vasodilation results in decreased effective arterial blood volume, causing low blood pressure.
+To compensate for this low blood pressure, neurohumoral factors (RAAS, SNS, ADH) are activated, leading to sodium and water retention, and therefore, a high volume state.

+Non-cirrhotic portal hypertension

+The pathophysiology of non-cirrhotic portal hypertension is most commonly disrupted blood flow to or from the liver.
+This results in a backing up of blood in either the liver or the vessels supplying it, leading to an increased portal pressure.

 Diagnosis

 Ultrasonography (US) is the first-line imaging technique for the diagnosis and follow-up of portal hypertension because it is non-invasive, low-cost and can be performed on-site.

 A dilated portal vein (diameter of greater than 13 or 15 mm) is a sign of portal hypertension, with a sensitivity estimated at 12.5% or 40%.
 On Doppler ultrasonography, a slow velocity of <16 cm/s in addition to dilatation in the main portal vein are diagnostic of portal hypertension.
 Other signs of portal hypertension on ultrasound include a portal flow mean velocity of less than 12 cm/s, porto–systemic collateral veins (patent paraumbilical vein, spleno–renal collaterals and dilated left and short gastric veins), splenomegaly and signs of cirrhosis (including nodularity of the liver surface).

 The hepatic venous pressure gradient (HVPG) measurement has been accepted as the gold standard for assessing the severity of portal hypertension.
-Portal hypertension is defined as HVPG greater than or equal to 5 mm Hg and is considered to be clinically significant when HVPG exceeds 10 to 12 mm Hg.
+Portal hypertension is defined as HVPG greater than or equal to 5 mmHg and is considered to be clinically significant when HVPG exceeds 10 to 12 mmHg.